coronelpoj/Server-Uploader-and-Downloader/README.md

 ## SERVER UPLOADER DOWNLOADER
-#### A program that lets you upload/download files or directories to your server/environment with ease
+#### A program that lets you upload/download files or directories to/from your server/environment with ease
 #
 #
 ### Pre-Requisites